ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 #### Grouping

-Group header rows follow the same rules as other rows (as written above).
+Since the entire group header row is a button, the explicit expand/collapse button in that row is not keyboard focusable.

-Since a group header row's expand/collapse button is currently `role=gridcell`, it will be able to be navigated to with `ArrowLeft`/`ArrowRight`.
+If a group header row is focused, pressing `Space` or `Enter` will expand or collapse that group.

 ### ARIA roles